Last Updated on June 19, 2025 by George Pavlopoulos

 The Brothers Grimm didn’t want to obey a king’s demands

 The Grimms were, apparently, among the Göttingen Seven, and they were dismissed.
 Jacob was deported from Hannover and went back to Kassel.
-Soon, Wilhelm joined him together with his wife Dortchen and their four children.
+Soon, Wilhelm joined him, together with his wife, Dortchen, and their four children.
 Once again, the Brothers Grimm faced poverty.
 And yet, this motivated them to accomplish their magnum opus.

 The Grimm Brothers wrote the most famous Dictionary of the German language